Nishant0851/Nishant0851/README.md

 ---

+## 🎓 Certifications
+I’ve built a dedicated [Certifications Repository](https://github.com/yourusername/certifications) where you can find PDFs of all my completed courses.

 ## 🔭 Projects I'm Working On
 - 📊 **Exploratory Data Analysis (EDA)**: Analyzing public datasets to discover trends and patterns.
 - 🤖 **Beginner Machine Learning Models**: Building basic models like Linear Regression and KNN.